gamedopux/StudentsMarksPredAI/README.md

 2.Download scikit-learn by using 'pip install scikit-learn'

-3.Keep the model file in a folder you will be using it else it won,t work
+3.Movethe model file in a folder you will be using it else it won,t work

 4.Create an python file and write this code